strblr/zodpress/README.md

 ### 4. Incremental adoption

 Zodpress is fully compatible with regular Express, because it is just regular Express with an extra `z` property.
 So regular `use`, `get`, `post`, `http.createServer(app)`, and everything you can imagine will work as expected and never cause any issues, either type-wise or at runtime.
 Zodpress solely lives under the `z` property of apps and routers.
-Converting a regular Express app basically just means swapping `express()` for `zodpress(contract)` and then gradually migrating your routes under `z`.
+Converting a regular Express app basically just means swapping `express()` for `zodpress(contract)` and then gradually migrating your routes under `z` or keeping a coexistence of both.

 ```ts
 const app = zodpress(contract);